-PHED 1021 Swimming
+PHED 1021.
+Swimming

-PHED 1101 Gymnastics.
-Enrollment limited to twelve, with P.E. majors given preference for positions.
+PHED 1101.
+Gymnastics Enrollment limited to 12, with P.E. majors given preference for positions.
+1 credit

 A course may be repeated once for elective credit; the repeated course does not satisfy the general education requirement, which requires two different activity courses.